Kittitas County Field & Stream

 Organized in 1919 by a few individuals who liked to hunt, the Kittitas County Field & Stream Club worked for effective habitat preservation and

-improve and increase outdoor recreation opportunities, especially hunting and fishing.
-Check out the Current Projects page for what's happening
+and increase outdoor recreation opportunities, especially hunting and fishing.
+Check out the Current Projects page for what's happening today.

-2016 Sponsored 4H member Grant Hollar to attend National 4H Shooting Sports Championships.
+2017 Sponsored On Target 4Her Grant Hollar to attend National 4H Shooting Sports Championships.
 Thank you Arnold's Ranch & Home and

 Shaw's Furniture for continuing to partner with us to distribute feed for our Winter Gamebird Program, to support gamebirds when the snow is